hydrusnetwork/hydrus/docs/running_from_source.md

 #### Core

-!!! warning ".sh and .command are in testing"
-    Hey, the .sh and .command setup files for Linux/macOS are new.
-I cannot promise they are bug free, so please only test them if you are brave and/or know a little about this, and let me know how it goes.

 === "Windows"

     First of all, you will need to install Python.
 Get 3.8.x or 3.9.x [here](https://www.python.org/downloads/windows/).
 During the install process, make sure it has something like 'Add Python to PATH' checked.
 This makes Python available to your Windows.